SanjidHossain/FoodLens.ai/README.md

 ## Model Compression and ONNX Inference

 The trained NLP model has a memory of 322+MB.
-For better usage, the model was compressed using ONNX quantization and brought under 82MB.
+For better usage, the model was compressed using ONNX quantization and brought under 82MB for both Restrictive Ingredient Model and Origin classification Model.

+<a id="point3"></a>
 ## Model Deployment

 All three of the model is deployed to HuggingFace Spaces Gradio App.
 The implementation can be found in `deployment` folder